 Since fresh food subscriptions started several years ago, the trend has grown like wildfire.

-Where consumers could once only hope that meal delivery kit giants Blue Apron or Plated would deliver to their zip code, now a number of companies have entered the market to offer deconstructed dinners delivered right to your door.
+Where consumers could once only hope that meal delivery kit giants Blue Apron would deliver to their zip code, now a number of companies have entered the market to offer deconstructed dinners delivered right to your door.

 How’s a consumer to choose?